Avriel Shull

 Avriel Shull (born Avriel Joy Christie; February 9, 1931 – March 6, 1976) was an American architectural designer/builder and interior decorator whose career spanned from the 1950s until her death in 1976.
-She is best known for her mid-century modern architectural designs, which are especially unusual given the predominantly traditional tastes of mid-century Indiana.
+She is best known for her mid-century modern architectural designs, which contradicted the traditional tastes of mid-century Indiana.
 Most of Shull's projects were single-family homes around Hamilton and Marion counties in central Indiana, most notably the homes in Christie's Thornhurst Addition in Carmel, Indiana.
-Shull also designed a number of custom homes in Indianapolis's toniest suburbs, in other Indiana towns, and in other states.
+Shull also designed a number of custom homes in Indianapolis' suburbs, in other Indiana towns, and in other states.
 In the 1970s Shull began selling house plans in do-it-yourself home building periodicals, which were sold in the United States and Canada.
 Shull also designed apartment buildings and commercial/industrial properties.
 Her first major project outside of Indiana was a public library in Elkins, West Virginia.
-She also did designs for restaurants, including one in California and one in Carmel, Indiana.
+She also designed restaurants, including one in California and one in Carmel, Indiana.

 Born Avriel Joy Christie in Hamilton County, Indiana, she graduated from Carmel High School and attended Butler University and the John Herron School of Art in Indianapolis, Indiana.
 She left school before completing her degree in 1948 to launch her own commercial art business.
-In 1951 she married Richard K. Shull, a well-known Indianapolis journalist who became a syndicated columnist and television critic.
+In 1951 she married Richard K. Shull, an Indianapolis journalist who became a syndicated columnist and television critic.
 The couple had two daughters.

-Shull, a self-taught artist without a degree in architecture (in fact with no college degree of any sort), devoted her artistic skills to building projects.
-A female builder/designer was unique for the time, but even more so was Shull's lack of formal architectural training.
-By 1954 Shull had designed and supervised the construction of her first project, the "Golden Unicorn", a modern-style home in Carmel, Indiana, named after the unicorn installed on an exterior wall.
-In 1955, Shull began her first large-scale construction project, a new suburban development on a large parcel of land just west of what is now downtown Carmel.
-Named Christie's Thornhurst Addition, the subdivision is unusual for its large concentration of Shull's strikingly-designed homes.
-In addition to the design work, Shull supervised construction, laying stone on many of the homes' exteriors herself; coordinated interior design; and assisted in furniture selection.
-Between 1956 and 1971 Shull designed and built twenty-one houses in Thornhurst.
+Shull is known for designing various homes in the Thornhurst Addition in Carmel, Indiana.

 Shull died in 1976 of complications from diabetes.
-Despite her early death, she left behind a raft of Avriel-designed homes.
 Christie's Thornhurst Addition was listed on the National Register of Historic Places in 2010 for its mid-century modern architecture and as the work of a master builder.
+Ladywood Estates was subsequently added to the National Register of Historic Places in 2019.
 The Avriel Shull architectural collection is housed at the Indiana Historical Society.
 Shull was a member of the National Association of Home Builders and the Builders Association of Greater Indianapolis.